 You'll likely begin by seeing your family doctor or pediatrician.
 You may be referred to a doctor who specializes in allergic disorders (allergist-immunologist).
 Here's some information to help you get ready for your appointment.

 What you can do

-- Make a list of any medications, as well as any vitamins or supplements that you or your child is taking.
+- Make a list of medications, vitamins and supplements that you or your child is taking.